devkral/django-fast-iprestrict/README.md

 Note: when the request is already annotated with a ratelimit with the same decorate_name both instances are merged

-Note: you can provide a rate and leave the field rate in iprestrict ratelimit unspecified for using the provided rate
+Note: you can provide a rate and set the field rate in iprestrict ratelimit to "inherit" for using the provided rate, this works only when a rate is specified

 #### two phased execution model